 The concept of unmanned commercial flight has been banned for years.
-The technology was practically ready, but there was little solid evidence that autonomous flight could ever actually take off from the ground.
+The technology was practically ready, but there was little concrete evidence that autonomous flight could ever actually take off from the ground.
 Until now.

 The European aerospace company conducted a series of successful tests on autonomous flight last month, with two pilots on board but just in case.